What is a contract for work?

 Temporary work international - your partner for legal work contracts

 Are you looking for a reliable partner for legally compliant contracts for work and labour?
 We at Zeitarbeit International will be happy to help you.
 We place subcontractors and temporary workers from Eastern Europe.
-Our subcontractors from Poland, the Czech Republic, Slovakia, Lithuania, Latvia and the Ukraine speak German, can read plans and come with their own tools and vehicles.
+Our subcontractors from Poland, the Czech Republic, Slovakia, Lithuania, Latvia and Ukraine speak German, can read plans and come with their own tools and vehicles.
 We take care of the accommodation and, if necessary, a replacement if you are not satisfied with an employee.
-All necessary papers and documents are checked by our team and in some cases also by specialist lawyers.
+All necessary papers and documents are checked by our team and in some cases also by specialised lawyers.
 Our Subcontractors, Freelancer Craftsmen from PolandSome of our Polish, Croatian, Slovakian and Czech employees have been working in Europe for over 30 years.
 Our Polish personnel service provider is very experienced when it comes to the Drafting and execution of work contracts in Germany.